qtcloudservices/mar-sample-tomcat-full/README.md

 ## Running and Testing Application Locally

-You can start this application from the application root directory with the same following command as declared in the **Procfile** once the project has been built with Maven:
+You can start this application from the application root directory with the following commands depending your operating system:

 ### *nix
 ```